gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

             element: <Page />,
         }
     ]
+}, {
+    hoist: true
 });
 ```

 !!!info
-When no visibility hint is provided, a route is considered as a `protected` route.
+When no visibility hint is provided, a route is considered `protected`.
 !!!

 ### Register a named route